 General Zod (Superman I & II)

-Megalomaniac who swears revenge on Superman’s father Jor-El when he imprisons him in ‘The Phantom Zone’.
-Terence Stamp portrays Zod as a black-clad pompous toff who’s almost bored with his powers and disappointed with how easy it is to take over Earth.
+A megalomaniac who swears revenge on Superman’s father Jor-El when he imprisons him in ‘The Phantom Zone’, Terence Stamp portrays Zod as a black-clad pompous toff who’s almost bored with his powers and disappointed with how easy it is to take over Earth.

 Most evil moment: The much-mimicked line from Superman II: “Kneel before Zod!”

-Pub casual with a penchant for attacks with knives, pool cues or pint glasses.
-Robert Carlyle said that he played Begbie as a closeted homosexual.
+A pub casual with a penchant for attacks with knives, pool cues or pint glasses, actor Robert Carlyle said that he played Begbie as a closeted homosexual.